 Motor racing-F1 stewards to assess Mercedes review request on Thursday

-Nov 17 (Reuters) - Formula One stewards will hear Mercedes representatives on Thursday to decide whether to grant their request for a review of the Sao Paulo Grand Prix incident between title contenders Lewis Hamilton and Max Verstappen.
+Nov 17 (Reuters) - Formula One stewards will hear Mercedes representatives on Thursday to decide whether to grant a request for review of the Sao Paulo Grand Prix incident between title contenders Lewis Hamilton and Max Verstappen.

+Verstappen's Red Bull team were also invited to attend the video hearing.

 Mercedes asked for a review on Tuesday on grounds that significant new evidence had emerged since last Sunday's race at Interlagos.